Pylons/pyramid/docs/narr/extending.rst

 .. _extending_chapter:

-Extending An Existing :mod:`repoze.bfg` Application
+Extending An Existing :mod:`pyramid` Application
 ===================================================

-If the developer of a :mod:`repoze.bfg` application has obeyed certain constraints while building that application, a third party should be able to change its behavior without needing to modify its source code.
+If the developer of a :mod:`pyramid` application has obeyed certain constraints while building that application, a third party should be able to change its behavior without needing to modify its source code.
-The behavior of a :mod:`repoze.bfg` application that obeys certain constraints can be *overridden* or *extended* without modification.
+The behavior of a :mod:`pyramid` application that obeys certain constraints can be *overridden* or *extended* without modification.

 .. index::